Johnsi14/Johnsi14/README.md

 - 🌱 I’m currently learning Webdevelopmen as a hobby.
 - 💞️ I’m looking to collaborate on nothing i just want to share my website code.
 - 📫 How to reach me: I dont know
-- It never Worked for me to upload my Files so until i figure it out i wont have a Project
+- It never Worked for me to upload my Files so until i figure it out i won't have a Project

 <!---
 Johnsi14/Johnsi14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.